qdm12/gluetun/README.md

     - Check for DNS provider somehow if this is even possible
 - Support for other VPN protocols
     - Wireguard (wireguard-go)
-- Show new versions/commits at start
+- Show new versions/commits available at start
 - Colors & emojis
     - Setup
     - Logging streams